 British Pound, £1 = 100 pence

-Manchester Evening News
+Manchester Evening News — www.manchestereveningnews.co.uk

 Manchester Metro News (free) — metro.co.uk/tag/manchester

 Shops are usually open Mon–Fri 10am–8pm, Sat 9am–7pm, Sun 11am–5pm.

-Manchester Visitor Information Center, Manchester
+Manchester Visitor Information Center

-Manchester is one of the UK’s most dynamic, cosmopolitan and welcoming cities.
-With its fine traditions of culture, music, sport and top class events, there’s something for everyone across the whole Greater Manchester region.
+Manchester is one of the UK’s most dynamic, cosmopolitan, and welcoming cities.
+With its fine traditions of culture, music, sport, and top-class events, there’s something for everyone across the whole Greater Manchester region.

-From football, to cricket, to cycling as well as a year-round programme of sports events, Manchester is packed with activities and entertainment to keep sports fans amused even when the games finish.
+From football to cricket to cycling as well as a year-round programme of sports events, Manchester is packed with activities and entertainment to keep sports fans amused even when the games finish.

 From music and art to theatre and architecture, Manchester’s culture is known for its energy and excellence.
-Both the Whitworth and HOME are settling in since opening in the last few years and we await the arrival of The Factory, due in 2020.

 Birthplace of the computer, the football league and Top of the Pops, Manchester’s heritage is rich and diverse.
 Take in the history at SIM, housed in the world’s first passenger railway station, or at Chethams Library, the oldest public library in the English-speaking world.

 Manchester is the shopping capital of the North, offering a range of shopping experiences from high end to high street, from local to independents.
-Stores available include Patagonia, Fjall Raven, French Connection, Watches of Switzerland, Paul Smith, Colette, Victoria’s Secret, Timberland, Chisholm Hunter, Victoria’s Secret & Victoria PINK and Chopstix.

 FOOD & DRINK

-From high-end restaurants and renowned chefs setting up camp here, to independent good value eateries, global cuisine and also locally produced grub on offer, Manchester has cemented itself as a culinary city.
+From high-end restaurants and renowned chefs setting up camp here to independent good value eateries, global cuisine and also locally produced grub on offer, Manchester has cemented itself as a culinary city.

-A visit to Manchester would not be complete without a night out exploring the city’s bars, pubs and clubs.
+A visit to Manchester would not be complete without a night out exploring the city’s bars, pubs, and clubs.
 Each area of the city boasts its own unique style and collection of places to choose from.

 Manchester has music in its soul.
-Mancunian exports include The Smiths, Take That and Oasis who have contributed some of the most important rock and pop music of all time.
-Today you can enjoy an array of music from classical to jazz to rock and pop in a wide range of different venues.
+Mancunian exports include The Smiths, Take That, and Oasis, who have contributed some of the most important rock and pop music of all time.
+Today, you can enjoy an array of music from classical to jazz to rock and pop in a wide range of different venues.